 Gloria Alvarado of Santa Ana, was appointed to the Santa Ana Regional Water Quality Control Board in 2021.
 Ms. Alvarado has been Executive Director at the Orange County Labor Federation since 2017, where she has held several positions since 2010.
 She was National Immigration Coordinator at the AFL-CIO from 2015 to 2017.
 Ms. Alvarado has served as a civil servant in various roles at the City of Santa Ana, Parks, Recreation & Community Service Department from 1986 to 2010.
 Ms. Alvarado's appointment is pending Senate confirmation.

 John Scandura of Huntington Beach was appointed to the Santa Ana Regional Water Quality Control Board in 2021.
+His appointment was confirmed by the Senate in August 2022.
 He has been an environmental scientist for over 40 years holding positions in consulting firms and government.
 John retired from the California Department of Toxic Substances Control in 2019 after 33 years.
 As a DTSC branch chief he managed staff who oversaw hazardous waste site cleanups in Southern California.
-John is a Planning Commissioner for Huntington Beach and served previously on the City’s Public Works Commission, Community Services Commission, and Environmental Board.
-He grew up in Ontario, California and has a bachelor’s degree in Biological Sciences from U.C.
-Irvine and a master’s degree in Environmental Science and Engineering from the University of North Carolina, Chapel Hill.
+John also served on the Planning Commission, Public Works Commission, Community Services Commission, and Environmental Board for the City of Huntington Beach.
+He grew up in Ontario, California and has a bachelor's degree in Biological Sciences from U.C.
+Irvine and a master's degree in Environmental Science and Engineering from the University of North Carolina, Chapel Hill.
 John has been married to Denise since 1993 and they have two adult children.
-Mr. Scandura's appointment is pending Senate confirmation.

 The primary duty of the Regional Board is to protect the quality of the waters within the Region for all beneficial uses.
 This duty is implemented by formulating and adopting water quality plans for specific ground or surface water bodies and by prescribing and enforcing requirements on domestic and industrial water discharges.
 The specific responsibilities and procedures of the Regional Water Quality Boards and the State Water Resources Control Board are outlined in the Porter-Cologne Water Quality Control Act (Division 7, California Water Code).